Flight-Free-UK/flight_free_uk_website/source/posts/how-to-thrive-in-a-uk-winter.html.markdown

 Visit an art gallery.
 They have beautiful lighting, and the gift shops are ideal for Christmas presents.

 Christmas markets in the UK range from tacky to enchanting.
-Some of the best are listed in this Conde Nast Traveller article <https://www.cntraveller.com/gallery/christmas-markets-in-the-uk>.
+Some of the best are listed in [this Conde Nast Traveller article](https://www.cntraveller.com/gallery/christmas-markets-in-the-uk).

 Download a night sky app for your phone and take advantage of being able to see the stars earlier in the day.

 Visit a sauna.
-There are nordic-style saunas popping up around the UK, like this one in Aberystwyth <https://www.aberpoeth.co.uk/>
+There are nordic-style saunas popping up around the UK, like [this one](https://www.aberpoeth.co.uk/) in Aberystwyth.

 Visit one of the spa towns in the UK.
-At Thermae Bath Spa you can soak in naturally warm spa water in a rooftop pool with a view of Bath Abbey.
-A beautiful place to watch the sunset. <https://www.thermaebathspa.com/>
+At [Thermae Bath Spa](https://www.thermaebathspa.com/) you can soak in naturally warm spa water in a rooftop pool with a view of Bath Abbey.
+A beautiful place to watch the sunset. [](https://www.thermaebathspa.com/)

 Be brave enough to try swimming in the sea, a lake or an unheated lido.
 It boosts your immune system, helps your circulation, relieves stress, and improves your mood.
-Just make sure you are doing it safely, as outlined with these tips from the RNLI: <https://rnli.org/safety/choose-your-activity/open-water-swimming#>
+Just make sure you are doing it safely, as outlined with [these tips from the RNLI](https://rnli.org/safety/choose-your-activity/open-water-swimming#).

-## Boost your mood and wellbeing
+## Things to boost your mood and wellbeing

 It’s good to have something to look forward to.
 Book a show or a concert instead of a holiday and support our creative community.

-Give blood.
-You will have a warm glow of altruism, and you get half an hour of people being very kind to you in a nice warm room, as well as a biscuit at the end. https://www.blood.co.uk/
+[Give blood](https://www.blood.co.uk/).
+You will have a warm glow of altruism, and you get half an hour of people being very kind to you in a nice warm room, as well as a biscuit at the end.

 At South Pole Station in Antarctica the night lasts six months and the over-winter team of about forty people are isolated with only each other for company.
 They make sure there is a dinner or a celebration to look forward to at least once a week.
 Follow their example and take any excuse to dress up and party.

-The NHS recommends that everyone take 10 micrograms of vitamin D a day during autumn and winter, when the sun is low and we tend to be more wrapped up when we do get outside. <https://www.nhs.uk/conditions/vitamins-and-minerals/vitamin-d/>
+The NHS recommends that everyone take [10 micrograms of vitamin D](https://www.nhs.uk/conditions/vitamins-and-minerals/vitamin-d/) a day during autumn and winter, when the sun is low and we tend to be more wrapped up when we do get outside. [](https://www.nhs.uk/conditions/vitamins-and-minerals/vitamin-d/)